Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 }
 ~~~

-If the coin meshes exist we toggle their visibility according to the game state.
-This is cheaper than creating and removing 3D objects, so it won't cause any frame rate drops.
+We can then toggle the coins' visibility according to the game state.
+This is far cheaper than creating and removing 3D objects, preventing any frame rate drops.

 ~~~js
 for (let i = 0; i < state.get('coins').size; i++) {